This post may contain affiliate links. Please read my disclosure policy.

 - Turn off the mixer, and allow the mixture to rest for 20 minutes.

 - After twenty minutes, turn the mixer back to low, and add the remaining cup of flour, 1/4 cup at a time, mixing until completely incorporated each time.
+If, after a couple of additions of flour, the dough is no longer sticking to the bowl, you need not add any additional flour.
 The dough should be fairly smooth at this point, and not sticking to the sides of the bowl at all - if it is still wet and shaggy, you need to add a bit more flour - another 1/4 cup should do it.

 - Remove the dough from the bowl, and oil the bowl liberally, to prevent sticking.
 Put the dough back in, turn it a few times to coat it completely and cover with a piece of plastic wrap.